Werribee Park National Equestrian Centre 2021 Aged 21

 FAX-TOO resided in SA's Adelaide Hills and was owned and competed by Prue Foletta.
 There were only a handful of foals bred by this stallion.

-Some noted half siblings are ADV Level gelding Fourwinds Fancy Fax, D Grade mare Nature Vet Addiction (1.15m), Patchwork Merlin (sire of many successful horses such as ADV Level gelding Patchwork Stolen Moments and successful YH class and Elementary Level horse Laurel View Tyson VDS) and many other successful horses), Kellani (DEC) (trained to Medium Level) and Fox Hill Kombat, who is a full sister to Ellie but her whereabouts is unknown.
+Some noted half siblings are ADV Level gelding Fourwinds Fancy Fax, D Grade mare Nature Vet Addiction (1.15m), Merlin (sire of many successful horses such as FEI State Squad gelding Patchwork Stolen Moments and successful YH class and Medium Level horse Laurel View Tyson VDS) and many other successful horses), Kellani (DEC) (trained to Medium Level) and Fox Hill Kombat, who is a full sister to Ellie but her whereabouts is unknown.

 Improperly named, considering her bedside manners were atrocious and borderline dangerous, Sheer Etiquette, full of confidence and sass, climbed through the grades confidently and competently.
 In 2005 she debuted in Prelim, one of her very first scoring 70%.
 Three years later, she was Medium Level, scoring over 74%.
 2010 started in Inter I and ended in Grand Prix CDN.
 A short time was spent solidifying percentages at this level, until 2011 when the combination was invited to compete as a CDI competitor and compete in Equitana, which only the top 15 horses in Australia can qualify for.
 In 2014 she finished 7th overall against these top horses and was listed as a back up competitor for the WEG in France.
 For the years to come, Susan and Ellie ventured around Australia, attending major competitions at Werribee Park, Boneo Park, SIEC, Mornington, etc. Ellie held her game against the biggest and best in Australia and always stepped out the truck with a fiery, "let's do it!" attitude, despite the 18 hour trek to get there.

 In 2018, Susan hung up the tall boots and tail coat and retired Ellie from competition.
 This was the plan...
-Except now in 2021, Ellie is heading back into competition!
+Except in 2021, Ellie headed back into competition!
 Why?
-Well, Rosehip Vital EQ has given her a new lease on life and she is back in work and firing!
-Susan kept saying "She feels sounder than before I retired her" so it made sense to get back into it!
+Well, Rosehip Vital EQ had given her a new lease on life and she was back in work and firing!
+Susan kept saying "She felt sounder than before I retired her" so it made sense to get back into it!
+Ellie was officially retired in October 2022, only weeks before her demise.

 In 2018, we were successful in obtaining an Embryo from Ellie, resulting in a 2019 Grey Colt, (Patchwork Royal Etiquette).
 He is by Royal Oak II (IMP/EXP) .
 We attempted for another several times with different stallions to no avail...
 Late 2019 we inseminated with Furst Love semen, only to be told it was unsuccessful.
 One year later, a freak occurrence...
 (Read the story here)

 Several months later, we contemplated retrying to obtain another embryo from her.
 Unfortunately a fascinating veterinary examination revealed that her uterus is in extremely poor condition (polycystic and blood pockets) and the risk of pregnancy to her survival is simply too high (and even Embryo Transfer poses a risk that the follicle could be missed...again.)
-So, unfortunately, there will be no more foals from this mare.
-Patchwork Royal Etiquette remains as the only living heir of this superstar mare and no more in the pipeline.
+So, unfortunately, Patchwork Royal Etiquette remains as the only living heir of this superstar mare and no more in the pipeline.